 • Pour the wet ingredients over the dark ingredients and mix.

-• Add cupcake batter to a greased muffin tin (or use black cupcake liners in a muffin tin.)
+• Add cupcake batter to a greased muffin tin (or use parchment paper liners.)
+Fill each 3/4 full if you are frosting the cupcakes.

-• Remove the cupcakes from the oven and move to a cooling rack.
+• Remove the cupcakes from the oven to a cooling rack.
+Do not frost the cupcakes until they are fully cooled.

-• Decorate with frosting (see above post for instructions to decorate these.)
+• Decorate with frosting (see the above post for instructions to decorate these.)

 Notes